sateeshperi/training/hello-nextflow/hello-nf-test.md

 include { GATK_JOINTGENOTYPING } from './modules/local/gatk/jointgenotyping/main.nf'
 ```

-* Should work the same now...give it a try!
+* Should work just the same as before now...give it a try!

 ---